poiyomi/PoiyomiDocs/docs/general/faq.md

 Open Packed Maps by clicking on the triangle and place the Roughness in the [G Smoothness Map](/docs/shading/reflections-and-specular.md#packed-maps) slot.
 It is important that you checkmark `Invert` so that it matches the Unity PBR Shading Pipeline.
 [Refer to the Documentation Page](/docs/shading/reflections-and-specular.md#packed-maps) for more information.

-### How do I test AudioLink in Poiyomi Shaders?
+### How do I test Audio Link in Poiyomi Shaders?

-You will need to install the AudioLink Package into your Project.
-[Read the Documentation Page for instructions here.](/docs/audio-link/audio-link.md#how-to-test-audiolink-using-poiyomi-shaders)
+You will need to install the Audio Link Package into your Project.
+[Read the Documentation Page for instructions here.](/docs/audio-link/audio-link.md#how-to-test-audio-link-using-poiyomi-shaders)

 ### I am using a feature that is supposed to animate, but it doesn't show it's animating.
 Why is that?